Vizonex/deprecated-params/docs/index.rst

 Based off python's `warnings.deprecated(...)` wrapper `PEP 702 <https://peps.python.org/pep-0702/>`_

-**deprecated-params** was made for solving the problems of warning users that certain parameters will not be used anymore and that better ones exist. **deprecated-params** was made with the intent of being.
-Tiny, easy to use & disposable later from any python library.
-Although libraries that may be similar to this one do exist it was my goal to give a simplsitic name for install with a simplsitic interface.
-3 of my own libraries either have already used it and been removed after deprecation or currently have it inplace.
-**deprecated-params** should retain typehinting at all-times and should be able to retain type typehints of anything you can wrap to a function under the sun including functions like ``__init__``, ``__init_subclass__`` & ``__new__`` all of which will retain Parameter data with ides such as **Visual-Studio-Code**, **PyCharm** and many more.
+**deprecated-params** was made for solving the problems of warning users that certain parameters will not be used anymore and that better ones exist. **deprecated-params** was made with the intent of being, tiny, easy to use & disposable later from any python library.
+Although libraries that may be similar to this one that do exist it was my goal to give a simplsitic name for install with a simplsitic interface and fast performance. many of my own libraries that are maintained by me either have already used it and been removed after deprecation or currently have it inplace. **deprecated-params** should retain typehinting at all-times and should be able to retain typehints of anything you can wrap to a function under the sun including functions like ``__init__``, ``__init_subclass__`` & ``__new__`` all of which will retain Parameter data with ides & code editors such as **Visual-Studio-Code** with the pyright extension, **PyCharm** and many more.

+Examples of libraries that currently used or dropped deprecated-params:

+- `cyares <https://github.com/Vizonex/cyares>`_ DNS Resolver replacement for pycares without resorting to weird cleanups and has aggressive systems inplace to prevent unwanted or new vulnerabilities.
+It includes trio and asyncio wrappers as well as an experimental aiohttp extension that is injectable.

+- `aiothreading <https://github.com/Vizonex/aiothreading>`_ The Heart where deprecated-params originated off of.
+It is currently still in use.

+- `aiocallback <https://github.com/Vizonex/aiocallback>`_ Another project that sparked deprecated-params's seperation from aiothreading.
+It was dropped a while ago when certain arguments were no longer in use...

+Addintionaly for a little bit of additional speed it can be compiled in Cython simillar to how `yarl <https://yarl.aio-libs.org/en/latest/>`_ and `propcache <https://propcache.aio-libs.org/en/latest/>`_ both work, one of them I've contributed my work to (propcache).

 Installation